 Rita soon moved to the artist and repertoire department as secretary to Mickey Stevenson, one of Motown’s key talent-spotters.
 He brought her into the studio to contribute handclaps and as an occasional backing singer.
 In 1967, she got her big chance to record a song turned down by the Supremes, I Can’t Give Up The Love I Feel For You.
 It was after this first recording that she changed her professional name to the more exotic Syreeta.

 Despite the record’s lack of commercial success, Motown’s owner Berry Gordy heard something of Diana Ross in Syreeta’s voice.
-He considered her as a replacement when Ross left the Supremes at the end of 1969.
-But then came the meeting with Wonder.
+He considered her as a replacement when Ross left the Supremes at the end of 1969, but then came her meeting with Stevie Wonder.

-In 1968, Syreeta met Stevie Wonder.
-Two years later, the couple married.
+In 1968, Syreeta met Wonder and two years later, the couple married.
 The marriage was not a success but the musical collaboration was.
 Syreeta wrote lyrics to many of Wonder’s tunes during the next few years.
 They collaborated on Signed Sealed Delivered I’m Yours, Wonder’s first self-produced album which became a big hit in the summer of 1970, and his adventurous coming of age album, Where I’m Coming From.

 Wonder produced her first solo albums, Syreeta (1972) and Stevie Wonder Presents Syreeta (1974).
 As they started work on Syreeta’s second album, their marriage failed.
 The album spawned the hits Spinnin’ and Spinnin’ and Your Kiss is Sweet.